abaynew-guadie/alx-low_level_programming/0x02-functions_nested_loops/README.md

- function that prints the 9 times table, starting with 0.
+function that prints all natural numbers from n to 98, followed by a new line.